 The Society manages its IRRBB exposures to ensure that they lie within the risk appetite framework approved by the Board.
 Day to day management of IRRBB is conducted in Treasury.
-Hedging exposure positions by product maturity are reported within a dashboard circulated to the Board and executives, and fortnightly to the operational ALCO meeting.
-An interest rate risk gap analysis report which measures the exposure of the Society's economic value to IRRBB is produced monthly and reviewed by ALCO; the report is also reviewed quarterly by the Board.
-A net interest income gap analysis to measure changes in earnings over a 2 year horizon to enhance the measurement and control of interest rate risk is also produced monthly and reviewed by ALCO, and quarterly by the Board.
+Hedging exposure positions by product maturity are reported within a weekly dashboard circulated to the Board and executives.
+Repricing risk gap analysis, which categorises the Society's assets and liabilities by the term until they next reprice, is conducted monthly.
+This is used to measure the Society's Economic Value (EV) and Net Interest Income (NII) exposures to repricing risk; the results are reported to ALCO and the Board.